'Quad' allies meet in Australia to shore up Indo-Pacific alliance | DW | 11.02.2022

 Australian Foreign Minister Marise Payne, who is chairing the Quad meeting, said the diplomats will also discuss COVID-19 vaccine distribution, cooperation on critical technologies, countering disinformation and climate change.

 Payne said the group will work toward strengthening cooperation on cyberterrorism and counterterrorism, including ransomware attacks.
-The Quad has also agreed to boost maritime support for the region in order to ensure freedom of navigation, combat illegal fishing and develop offshore resources, she added.
+The Quad has also agreed to boost maritime support for the region in order to combat illegal fishing and develop offshore resources.

+"We agreed to boost maritime security support for Indo Pacific partners to strengthen their maritime domain awareness and ability to develop their offshore resources, to ensure freedom of navigation and overflight and to combat challenges such as illegal fishing," she added.

 Over the past two years, Australia has seen a rapid deterioration of relations with China, with Beijing slapping tariffs on Australian goods in response to several moves by Canberra, including banning Huawei tech from infrastructure and demanding a probe into the origins of COVID-19.